A stable infinity-category of Lagrangian cobordisms: Geometric setup

 \subsection{Support Lagrangian}

 Throughout this paper, $\Lambda \subset M$ will be a (not necessarily compact, possibly singular) closed Lagrangian subvariety.
 To be more precise, we suppose the closure $\ol \Lambda\subset \ol M$ is subanalytic, and hence admits a Whitney stratification into smooth submanifolds.
 Then we insist that $\Lambda$ (though not necessarily irreducible) is pure of dimension $\dim M/2$, and each stratum of $\Lambda$ is isotropic with respect to the symplectic form $\omega_M$.
-(In fact, we could more generally allow $\Lambda$ to be simply isotropic, but components of dimension less than $\dim M/2$ will not affect our story.)

-\begin{example} Continuing Example~\ref{example: sympl manifold again}, here are some examples of the support Lagrangians we have in mind:

-(1) {\em Conical Lagrangians in cotangent bundles}: take $\Lambda \subset M = T^*X$ to be any closed conical Lagrangian subvariety.
+\begin{example}[Conical Lagrangians in cotangent bundles] Take $\Lambda \subset M = T^*X$ to be any closed conical Lagrangian subvariety.
 In particular, we could take $\Lambda$ to be the zero section alone.
-More generally, if $U\subset M = T^*X$ is a conical open subset, we can take the restriction $\Lambda \cap U \subset U$ as support Lagrangian inside of $U$.

-(2) {\em Conical Lagrangians in Weinstein manifolds}: let $\Lambda^{sk}\subset M$ be the ``Lagrangian skeleton" of stable manifolds associated to the exhausting Morse function $h:M\to \R$ (for details, see~\cite{Biran}).
+More generally, if $U\subset M = T^*X$ is a conical open subset, we can take the restriction $\Lambda \cap U \subset U$ as support Lagrangian inside of $U$. \end{example} \begin{example}[Conical Lagrangians in Weinstein manifolds] Let $\Lambda^{sk}\subset M$ be the ``Lagrangian skeleton" of stable manifolds associated to the exhausting Morse function $h{\colon\thinspace}M\to \R$ (for details, see~\cite{Biran}).
 We can then take $\Lambda$ to be the union of $\Lambda^{sk}$ together with the ``cone" with respect to dilation over any Legendrian subvariety in $M^\oo$.
-More generally, if $U\subset M$ is a conical open subset, we can take the restriction $\Lambda \cap U \subset U$ as support Lagrangian inside of $U$.
+More generally, if $U\subset M$ is a conical open subset, we can take the restriction $\Lambda \cap U \subset U$ as support Lagrangian inside of $U$. \end{example}

-Although we have not discussed any non-conical examples, there is nothing to exclude such a choice. \end{example}
+\begin{remark} Although we have not discussed any non-conical examples, there is nothing to exclude such a choice.
+Likewise, the proof of stability does not rely on the dimension, or the Lagrangian-ness, of $\Lambda$.
+Any subset $\Lambda \subset M$ will do, including the case $\Lambda = M$. \end{remark}

+\begin{remark} In this work, $\Lambda$ only plays the role of restricting the types of cobordisms we allow. \end{remark}